aidino/aidino.github.io/topics.markdown

 - Winning a Kaggle Competition in Python

 ---
+## Developing Large Language Models
+- Introduction to Deep Learning with PyTorch
+- Intermediate Deep Learning with PyTorch
+- Deep Learning for Text with PyTorch
+- Project: Service Desk Ticket Classification with Deep Learning
+- Introduction to LLMs in Python
+- Project: Analyzing Car Reviews with LLMs
+- Working with Llama 3
+- LLMOps Concepts

+---
 ## Building Transformer models with attention
 - [Part I: Foundations of Attention](_posts/2025-01-16-btma-c1-foundation-of-attention.markdown)
 - [Part II: From Recurrent Neural Networks to Transformer](_posts/2025-01-16-btma-c2-from-rnn-to-transformer.markdown)